viamrobotics/docs/docs/tutorials/custom/controlling-an-intermode-rover-canbus.md

 ### Control the rover

-Once you save this configuration, you see a _base_ card in the machine's **Control** tab and can drive the rover from there.
+Once you save this configuration, you see a _base_ card on the machine's **CONTROL** tab and can drive the rover from there.
 Be careful, the Intermode is a large and powerful rover - make sure you have the shutoff key in hand for emergencies and make sure you have enough space for the rover to move.

-If you do not see the base card in the **Control** tab, check the **Logs** tab for possible setup or configuration errors.
+If you do not see the base card in the **CONTROL** tab, check the **LOGS** tab for possible setup or configuration errors.

 {{< snippet "social.md" >}}